sekelle/sebkelle1.github.io/_posts/2020-06-11-bonded-forces.md

 ```
 &nbsp;

-## Listed interactions in Gromacs
+## Listed interactions in GROMACS

-How is the same data stored in Gromacs?
+How is the same data stored in GROMACS?
 The format looks like this:
 ```c++
 struct InteractionDefinitions
 {